rstemmer/musicdb/README.md

 * Don't be to specific with the genre tags.
 Define only one tag per genre like *Metal*, *Pop*, *Classic*, …
 * Use sub-genre tags for a more detailed classification.
-* Tag albums beforehand and songs only when they are currently playing.
+* Tag albums beforehand and songs only when they are currently playing to not make it feel like annoying work.
-* Set mood-flags only for the current playing song.
+* Set mood-flags only for the current playing song - when you feel it, click it.
 * Check the [:notebook: Configuration of Randy](https://rstemmer.github.io/musicdb/build/html/basics/config.html#randy) to make sure the random song selection can work with your music collection.
 When you have a small music collection, decrease the blacklist sizes.
 * When defining the Album-View colors, pay attention to good contrast and follow the color scheme of the album cover.